metaphori/Student-Project-OOP22-Balzoni-Castiglioni-Desiderio-Foschi-Ruggeri-arkanoid/Readme.md

 To run the game, simply download last release and execute the arkanoid.jar file: from terminal: `java -jar arkanoid.jar` or double click on application

+## Controls

+- Use the left and right arrow keys to move the paddle.
+- Press space pause application